isaacovercast/isaacovercast.github.io/_pages/about.md

 accumulates in ecological communites that integrate over multiple levels of biological organization, including species abundances, genetic diversities, and phylogenetic relationships.
-Expanding beyond individual communities, I am also interested in constructing machine learning models which using observed community-level data along with environmental data to identify environmental correlates of commuity abundance and genetic diversity structure.
+Expanding beyond individual communities, I am also interested in constructing machine learning models which use observed community-level data along with environmental data to identify environmental correlates of commuity abundance and genetic diversity structure.
 Finally, I construct inferential frameworks utilizing whole-genome data to understand how